huggingface/transformers/docs/source/model_doc/layoutlm.rst

 Tips:

-- LayoutLM has an extra input compared to BERT called :obj:`bbox`, which are the bounding boxes (i.e. 2D-positions) of the input tokens.
-These can be obtained using an external OCR engine such as Google's `Tesseract
+- In addition to `input_ids`, :meth:`~transformer.LayoutLMModel.forward` also expects the input :obj:`bbox`, which are
+  the bounding boxes (i.e. 2D-positions) of the input tokens.
+These can be obtained using an external OCR engine such as Google's `Tesseract <https://github.com/tesseract-ocr/tesseract>`__ (there's a `Python wrapper
-  <https://pypi.org/project/pytesseract/>`__.
-Each bounding box should be in (x0, y0, x1, y1) format, where (x0, y0)
+  <https://pypi.org/project/pytesseract/>`__ available).
+Each bounding box should be in (x0, y0, x1, y1) format, where
-  corresponds to the position of the upper left in the bounding box, and (x1, y1) represents the position of the lower right.
+  (x0, y0) corresponds to the position of the upper left corner in the bounding box, and (x1, y1) represents the position of the lower right corner.
 Note that one first needs to normalize the bounding boxes to be on a 0-1000 scale.
 To normalize, you can use the following function:

 .. code-block::